Everything You Need to Know About CholesterolArticle posted in: Nutrition

 Certain medications can help to control cholesterol levels.
 However, the Academy of Nutrition and Dietetics explains that “eating a heart-healthy diet, being physically active and achieving or maintaining a healthy body weight” can be beneficial to everyone.
 Every 10% drop in your cholesterol level decreases your risk of heart attack by 20 to 30 percent says Harvard Health.

-The South Beach Diet provides a meal plan that is low in carbs and high in healthy fats.
+The South Beach Diet meal plan is low in carbs and high in healthy fats.
 30 minutes of physical activity is encouraged each day to help you reach a healthy weight.
-Check out our programs here >

 Please Note: Speak to your doctor before making any dietary changes and to discuss any cholesterol concerns in more detail.